elijahlopez94/predicting_student_success/README.md

 ![alt text](images/rec1.png)
 * Students who take morning classes experience higher rates of graduation and continued enrollment compared to those that take evening classes.
 * Students that take evening classes are more likely to drop out compared to other students.
-* Statistical Analysis using an alpha = 0.05 shows that these findings are significant.
+* Chi-Square statistical testing using an alpha = 0.05 shows that these findings are significant.

 ### Student Outcomes vs Displacement
 ![alt text](images/rec2.png)
-* Initial thought was that displacement would lead to worse student outcomes (higher drop out rate / lower graduation rate).
+* Initial thought was that displacement would lead to worse student outcomes (higher dropout rate / lower graduation rate).
 * This sample demonstrated the opposite; Displaced students better student outcomes.
-* Statistical Analysis using an alpha = 0.05 showed that the two groups (Displaced & Not Displaced) were NOT significantly different.
+* Chi-Square statistical testing using an alpha = 0.05 showed that the two groups (Displaced & Not Displaced) were NOT significantly different.

 ### Graduation Rates vs Scholarship Status
 ![alt text](images/rec3.png)
-* Students that are awarded scholarships experience higher graduation rates than those thar are not.
+* Students that are awarded scholarships experience higher graduation rates than those that are not.
-* Statistical Analysis using an alpha = 0.05 shows that these findings are significant.
+* Z-Test statistical testing using an alpha = 0.05 shows that these findings are significant.

 ### Student Outcomes vs Units Approved & Units Graded
 ![alt text](images/rec4.png)
 * All student groups (Dropout, Enrolled, Graduates) experience a decrease in approved credits from first semester to second semester.
 * Dropouts perform worst from first semester to second semester with an average decrease in approved units of almost half a unit more than other student groups.
-* Statistical Analysis using an alpha = 0.05 shows that these findings are significant for all groups.
+* Paired T-Test statistical testing using an alpha = 0.05 shows that these findings are significant for all groups.

 * Units graded is about 40-50% less for students that end up dropping out.
 This could be due to a number of factors such as financial constraints, difficulty handling the rigor of the college courses, or seriousness about degree program.
 Meetings with academic advisors may help tease out these challenges to open up more opportunities for student outcomes.
-* Statistical Analysis using an alpha = 0.05 shows:
+* Paired T-Test statistical testing using an alpha = 0.05 shows:
     * Dropouts showed a statistically significant decline in units graded
     * Enrolled students showed no statistical difference in units graded.
     * Graduates showed a mild, but statistically significant, increase in units graded.